kirkofypsi/7DWorkProblemModel/README.md

 # Introduction

 In the 21st century, work is still a miserable experience despite all the technological advances.
 Numerous reports show that most of today's workforce is disengaged and that this disengagement has worsened over the last few decades.
-As job satisfaction is strongly correlated with mental health, dissatisfaction from work may partially explain the recent pandemic of psychological issues among working adults.
-We must take this issue seriously because it has severe implications for the economy and society.
-We cannot afford to maintain such a dysfunctional system in the long term.
+As job satisfaction is strongly correlated with mental health, dissatisfaction from work may partially explain the recent increase of psychological issues among working adults. __The Institute for a Better Workplace__ believes that we must take this issue seriously because it has severe implications for the economy and society and that we cannot afford to maintain such a dysfunctional work system in the long term.

 # 7D Work Problem Model™